Place a series of gym-spots or carpet tiles on the floor arranged in several rows and columns.

 Fun & Challenging ‘Team-Building’ Program

-People: 8+ Time: 2 hours Props: deck of playing cards, stopwatch, set of gym-spots
+8+ people, 2 hours, deck of playing cards, stopwatch, set of gym-spots

 Elevator Air– quick exercise to successfully frame your group’s experience